canjs/canjs/component/helpers.md

 ## Use

-can.Component's helper object lets you provide helper functions that are localized to the component's [can.Component::template template].
+[can.Component]'s helper object lets you provide helper functions that are localized to the component's [can.Component::template template].
 The following example uses an `isSelected` helper to render content for selected items.
 Click one of the following libraries to toggle them within the `selected` array.